FIWARE/tutorials.Extended-Properties/README.md

   -H 'Link: <http://context/ngsi-context.jsonld>; rel="http://www.w3.org/ns/json-ld#context"; type="application/ld+json"'
 ```

-And the response that we obtain include all the string values defined for the different languages:
+And the response that we obtain the whole `languageMap` including all the string values defined for the different languages:

 #### Response: